rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 ## Required Hardware

-* RS485 serial adapter connected to the hardware running Hass.io, examples:
+* RS485 serial adapter connected from Hass.io instance hardware to each controlled pool equipment, for example:
   - [JBtek USB to RS485 adapter](https://amzn.com/B00NKAJGZM?tag=carreramfi-20)
   - direct wired to device's GPIO pins (e.g. on Raspberry Pi)
-* RS485 wiring to each device

-NOTE: Remote-over-IP RS485 devices are not yet supported.
+NOTE: Remote-over-IP RS485 devices are not yet supported, but the plan is to add using socat (SOcketCAT).
+An alpha implementation of socat integration has been added, but not tested.

 ### Supported Pool Equipment

-For comprehensive details on the latest supported devices, see the release notes for the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController).
+For comprehensive details on the latest supported devices, see the [nodejs-poolController](https://github.com/tagyoureit/nodejs-poolController) wiki for details on currently supported equipment.

 #### Controllers